tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 ### Step 1B: Spare parts programming of the replacement TWICE unit

-* Hook up the Tech 2 to the car, put key in `Ignition ON` position
+* Hook up the Tech2 to the car, put key in `Ignition ON` position
 * Select `F0`: Diagnostics
 * Select Model year
 * Select `SAAB 9-3` or `SAAB 9-5`